nugget/python-insteonplm/README.md

 ## Installation

 You can, of course, just install the most recent release of this package using `pip`.
-This will download the more rececnt version from [PyPI] and install it to your host.
+This will download the more recent version from [PyPI] and install it to your host.

 [PyPI]: https://pypi.python.org/pypi/insteonplm